ThuyKat/Spring-Security-/README.md

 - After authentication is done, we create a jwt token using the jwtUtil that takes UserDetails objects (extracted from the system in-memory or DB) as its argument.
 Here we need to call an instance of UserDetails using UserDetailsService class and pass username to it.
 - The token is returned in response to browser to store in its local storage.

+NOTE: this is different to previous authentication without JWT .Here we need to call authenticate() method to authentic username and password manually before generating jwt token.

 5. One problem is that Spring security will authenticate before letting us call /hello or /authenticate method in the controller.
 So we need to tell Spring to not authenticate when the web page is directed to /authenticate --> Override config method of HttpSecurity
 ```java
 @Bean